-Exclusive: Trump To Reinforce Protections For Prayer In Schools
+Trump To Reinforce Protections For Prayer In Schools

-President Trump will use the power of his office to empower students who want to pray in their schools — and remind public schools they risk losing federal funds if they violate their students rights to religious expression.
+President Trump will use the power of his office to empower students who want to pray in their schools — and remind public schools they risk losing federal funds if they violate their students' rights to religious expression.

 He will host a group of students from Christian, Jewish and Muslim faiths in the Oval Office to commemorate National Religious Freedom Day on Thursday.
 Each of them has suffered discrimination for practicing their religion at school, officials said.

-In an exclusive interview with NPR, the White House Director of the Domestic Policy Council Joe Grogan said existing provisions to protect school prayer established under the No Child Left Behind law have been eroded over time with a hostility to religion and religious institutions.
+In an exclusive interview with NPR, White House Director of the Domestic Policy Council Joe Grogan said existing provisions to protect school prayer established under the No Child Left Behind law have been eroded over time with a hostility to religion and religious institutions.

-"We're trying across the board to invite religious institutions and people of faith back into the public square and say 'look, your views are just as valid as anybody else's,'" Grogan said. "'And, by the way, they're protected by the First Amendment to the Constitution.' "
+"We're trying across the board to invite religious institutions and people of faith back into the public square and say, 'Look, your views are just as valid as anybody else's,' " Grogan said. " 'And, by the way, they're protected by the First Amendment to the Constitution.' "

 Trump will announce that the Department of Education will be sending a letter to education secretaries and officials in all 50 states reminding them that students and teachers can't be discriminated against for practicing their First Amendment religious rights.